 That quietly spoken word was colder than an arctic wind and froze the upset witch in the middle of the word.
 She scooted back to a humble position by Voldemort's feet, kissing his robe apologetically.
 Harry would have snorted in disgust were he not so desperate and clueless about finding a way out of this mess.

-"I am…," Voldemort paused as he slowly emerged from the shadows, allowing Harry to see his pale, terrifying snake-like face in sharp clarity.
+"I am…," Voldemort paused as he slowly emerged from the shadows, allowing Harry to see his pale, terrifying snake-like face in the sharp clarity.
 Cold fear squeezed his madly beating heart and for a moment Harry struggled to breathe.
 He failed in his task … he failed everyone…

 "…very disappointed," the dark wizard finished softly, a hidden threat trailing in his voice.
-"If I arrived just a moment later, I could only watch Potter disappear again.
+"Had I arrived just a moment later, I could've only watched Potter disappear again.
 Is that how you wanted to hand over the boy to me, Bellatrix?"

 "No!
 No, my Lord!" she cried; her heavily lidded eyes were glistening, reflecting her growing desperation.
-"It was all the fault of that dirty little house-elf who appeared here and helped Potter out!"
+"It was all the fault of that dirty little house-elf who had appeared here and helped Potter out!"

 "Shall I understand it that all of you were nearly outsmarted by a single house-elf?"
 Voldemort whispered in a cruel, mocking voice.

 "M-my Lord…!"
 Bellatrix stuttered on the brink of tears, her face darkening in shame.